JustScott/Arch-Setup/README.md

 ### Environment Scripts
 * Run `dwm.sh` to configure the system for dwm
 * Run `gnome.sh` to configure the system for gnome

+### Virtual Machines
+If creating a virtual machine, don't run any scripts but the virtual machine script as it already calls the needed scripts. `flutter_development.sh` is an exception to that rule, you must run `dwm.sh` before running the flutter script.